HomeArticlesBest OfBest UUID Generators

 UUID Generator

-Best for: developers seeding databases, generating API keys or correlation IDs, or needing sortable identifiers for new high-volume tables.
+Good for developers seeding databases, generating API keys or correlation IDs, or needing sortable identifiers for new high-volume tables.

 UUID Validator

-The UUID Validator checks whether a given string is a correctly formatted UUID — verifying length (36 characters including hyphens), hyphen placement, valid hexadecimal characters, and a recognized version digit (1, 3, 4, 5, or 7).
+The UUID Validator checks whether a given string is a correctly formatted UUID, verifying length (36 characters including hyphens), hyphen placement, valid hexadecimal characters, and a recognized version digit (1, 3, 4, 5, or 7).
 It flags malformed UUIDs before they cause downstream errors in database queries or API calls.

-Best for: validating UUIDs from API responses, sanitizing user input, debugging data import issues, and pre-deployment data quality checks.
+Good for validating UUIDs from API responses, sanitizing user input, debugging data import issues, and pre-deployment data quality checks.

 How We Evaluated